 Fellowships and Training Grants

-NIH and CBB fellowships are administered by the Center.
+NIH fellowship is administered by the Chemistry Department and the CBB fellowship is administered by the Center for Biocatalysis and Bioprocessing.
 These fellowships provide research training focusing on the applications of biological and physical sciences to biotechnology-related research.
 Faculties from the physical and biological sciences offer a curriculum bridging the interdisciplinary gap, essential for biotechnology training programs.
 For example, cooperative involvement of faculty members from several departments as research mentors provides a superior research training experience.
-Click here to access an application for the fellowships.

 Here is a PDF of the application for review only.
 Please have your answers prepared before going online.
 You may have to start over if you do not complete the application.

-As of July 1, 2010 new awardees for CBB fellowships and NIH traineeships will be awarded for a maximum of two years to any duly enrolled graduate student working in the laboratory of a CBB faculty member.
-Awards are made on an annual basis and members of the CBB Coordinating Committee solicit new applications and renewal applications each spring for competitive evaluation.
-Particular considerations will be given to applications from students in the 1st or 2nd year of their grad program.
+The NIH/CBB fellowships will be awarded for a maximum of two years to any duly enrolled graduate student.
+Awards are made on an annual basis.
+Members of the CBB Coordinating Committee solicit new applications and renewal applications each spring for competitive evaluation.
+Emphasis will be given to 1st and 2nd year Graduate students.

 |Fellowship Program Requirements*|